lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 blend_mode
 ~~~~~~~~~~

 Describes how to blend the colors to the background.
-The possible values are `LV_BLEND_MODE_NORMAL/ADDITIVE/SUBTRACTIVE/MULTIPLY`
+Possible values are `LV_BLEND_MODE_NORMAL/ADDITIVE/SUBTRACTIVE/MULTIPLY`

 .. raw:: html